marble999/freshlygenerated/content/posts/Minty-Yogurt-Chutney.md

 1. Add mint and cashews and simmer for 30 minutes.
 Serve warm.

-1. Read the rest of Melissa Clark’s Sap the Grapes series.
+1. Read the rest of Melissa Clark's Sap the Grapes series.

-1.